lukaszkups/lukaszkups.net/contents/notes--list/list/2020-12-31-summary-of-the-year-2020.md

 It's difficult to mention any particular title that was extraordinary as many movie premieres has been postponed because of Coronavirus 😒.

-But if not relying solely on 2020s productions, I'll say that [*37 sekanzu*](https://www.imdb.com/title/tt6156138/) (from 2019) totally nails my movie lists seen in 2020!
+But if not relying solely on 2020s productions, I'll say that [*37 sekanzu*](https://www.imdb.com/title/tt6156138/) (from 2019) totally nailed my movie lists seen in 2020!
 Even if you're not into Asian cinematography I recommend it to see just for the views.

-[*Knives Out*](https://www.imdb.com/title/tt8946378/?ref_=nv_sr_srsg_0) (also 2019) is worth to mention as well (it's my last movie I've seen in cinema so far! 😮) - great crime comedy with multiple plot-twists and an awesome cast.
+[*Knives Out*](https://www.imdb.com/title/tt8946378/?ref_=nv_sr_srsg_0) (2019) is worth to mention as well (it's my last movie I've seen in cinema so far! 😮) - great crime comedy with multiple plot-twists and an awesome cast.

-[*Destination Wedding*](https://www.imdb.com/title/tt6987770/?ref_=nv_sr_srsg_0) (2018) - oh gosh, this movie has the funniest dialogues between 2 main characters I've ever heard 🤣 Totally recommends this for good laughs!
+[*Destination Wedding*](https://www.imdb.com/title/tt6987770/?ref_=nv_sr_srsg_0) (2018) - oh gosh, this movie have soo great comedy dialogues 🤣 Totally recommends this for good laughs!

 [*Zombie express* (original title: *Busanhaeng*)](https://www.imdb.com/title/tt5700672/?ref_=nv_sr_srsg_3) - one of the greatest zombie movies that has been recently made (and this one is from 2016!)